AmedeeBulle/octoprint-containers/README.md

 This setup will run on any Raspberry Pi, however [OctoPrint](https://octoprint.org/) recommends a Raspberry Pi 3 or 3+.

-# Resin.io setup
+# Balena.io setup
-Although it may seem complex at first, [resin.io](https://resin.io/) allows you to install and configure [OctoPrint](https://octoprint.org/) on a Pi in a few clicks.
+Although it may seem complex at first, [balena.io](https://balena.io/) allows you to install and configure [OctoPrint](https://octoprint.org/) on a Pi in a few clicks.
 Also if you have multiple [OctoPrint](https://octoprint.org/) servers, they will be managed from a central place.

-For additional help and nice screenshots of the [resin.io](https://resin.io/) interface look at [Get started with Raspberry Pi 3 and Python](https://docs.resin.io/learn/getting-started/raspberrypi3/python/) on the [resin.io](https://resin.io/) site.
+For additional help and nice screenshots of the [balena.io](https://balena.io/) interface look at [Get started with Raspberry Pi 3 and Python](https://docs.balena.io/learn/getting-started/raspberrypi3/python/) on the [balena.io](https://balena.io/) site.

-## Install ResinOS on your Pi
+## Install BalenaOS on your Pi
-1. Create an account at [resin.io](https://resin.io/) and sign in
+1. Create an account at [balena.io](https://balena.io/) and sign in
-1. Add your public SSH key to your [resin.io](https://resin.io/) profile
+1. Add your public SSH key to your [balena.io](https://balena.io/) profile
-1. On [resin.io](https://resin.io/), create an "Application" for managing your Pi.
+1. On [balena.io](https://balena.io/), create an "Application" for managing your Pi.
 Choose "Raspberry Pi 3" as Device Type.
 1. Add a Device to your Application.
   - Configure wifi here if your Pi is wireless.
-  - Download the ResinOS image for your Pi.
+  - Download the BalenaOS image for your Pi.
 1. Follow the instructions to write the OS on your SD-Card and boot your Pi.
 After a while your Pi will appear in your Application Dashboard.
 1. If you like you can change the name of your device.